-The Social Security Administration maintains a list, known as the Blue Book, of conditions known to be disabling.
+The Social Security Administration maintains a list, known as the Blue Book, which is the list of conditions that qualify for disability.
 Rheumatoid arthritis is listed in section 14.09, titled “Inflammatory Arthritis.”

 Each condition in the Blue Book contain specific criteria and symptoms that you must have to be approved.

-The easiest way to be approved for disability benefits from the SSA is to meet the criteria listed for a particular condition in the Blue Book.
+The easiest way to be approved for disability benefits with arthritis from the SSA is to meet the criteria listed for a particular condition in the Blue Book.

 You should work with your rheumatologist to determine if you meet the requirements listed in the Blue Book, and to ensure that you have completed all of the medical tests required by the SSA.